subsurface/subsurface/CODINGSTYLE.md

   struct dive *next, **pprev;
   ```

-* In C++ code, we generally use explicit types in variable declarations for clarity.
+* We generally use explicit types in variable declarations for clarity.
   Use `auto` sparingly and only in cases where code readability improves.
   Two classical examples are:
   - Iterators, whose type names often are verbose: